(Amazon UK link) |

-'The Victory Club' is the story of four American women during World War II.
+'The victory club' is the story of four American women during World War II.
 They work at the same place and see each other on the bus each morning.

 Lucy was married just before her husband enlisted for the war, and she is afraid that he may never return.
 In her loneliness she is seriously tempted to become over-friendly with an older neighbour.